Last Updated April 27th, 2018 at 02:32 pm by Lisa

 All the credit for this dry rub recipe goes to my Brother Craig and his Wife Krisztina.
 They shared this amazing rub recipe many years ago with me, and I was inspired to learn how to make my own rub and grill like Craig, because his food is amazing!
 Like most people, I always bought rub spice mixes from the store.
 The taste of this stuff is just perfectly balanced and it gives a nice color to the grilled meats and veggies.

 My brother Craig became an expert in BBQ over the years.
 Several years ago on Fourth of July, Craig taught me how to smoke ribs and make the BEST BBQ pulled pork ever.
 Now we can’t imagine not having those dishes with friends and family each Fourth of July.
 We had a great time getting up very early and he taught me how to set up the smoker and make the dry rub.
 What a fun cooking project to learn with my brother, it’s easily accomplished with a smoker from a home improvement store, a nice cut of meat (like ribs or pork loin), and this rub.

-- Fantastic on grilled chicken, apply BBQ sauce last 5 minutes.
+This BBQ rub is fantastic on grilled chicken.
+Apply BBQ sauce in the last 5 minutes.

 - Corn on the Cob-rub butter stick on corn and sprinkle on, wrap in foil set on grill.

 - Add to popcorn…yes that’s what I said, it’s great!

 A few years ago, my husband and I gave this Homemade Grill & BBQ Dry Rub as our Christmas gift to friends and family.
 We had a tight budget that year, and ordered inexpensive little spice bottles and labels off the internet.